News

 These three PHASE 2 projects have been carried out in the Trusts Centenary year and has cost £57,000.
 Funding of £45,000 has come from Enovert (Landfill tax monies) and the balance from Gloucestershire County Council, Coleford Town Council, Coleford Area Partnership and Gloucestershire Playing Fields Association.

-Extending the Pavilion
+Refurbishing the Leonard Craze Pavilion